18F/NASA-SBIR-STTR/README.md

-# NASA-sbir-sttr-content-guide
+# NASA SBIR-STTR content guide
 Working repository for the draft NASA SBIR / STTR content guide.

-At the moment, we are assembling content-related materials in the [wiki](https://github.com/18F/NASA-SBIR-STTR/wiki).
+At the moment, we are assembling content-related materials in the **[wiki](https://github.com/18F/NASA-SBIR-STTR/wiki)**.